GenStatLeipzig/GwasHelpR/README.md

-# GWAShelpeR
+# GwasHelpR

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of GWAShelpeR is to provide functions used in calculation of genetics at the genome-wide or candidate-gene level.
+The goal of GwasHelpR is to provide functions used in calculation of genetics at the genome-wide or candidate-gene level.
 Primarily designed for local application of [AG GenStat/IMISE Uni Leipzig](https://www.genstat.imise.uni-leipzig.de/)